Windfarer/flow/README.md

 # flow
-A brand new Todo....This project is under construction
+A brand new Todo.
+Backend: Python 3, Flask
+Frontend: AngularJS